 Use locally-grown asparagus when possible.
 Once cut, asparagus must be handled properly to prevent drying.
-Much of the white asparagus in American supermarkets I have seen has not been kept in a moist environment and eating it would be as pleasurable as chewing twigs.
+If it has not been kept in a moist environment, eating it would be as pleasurable as chewing twigs.

 Storing and Handling Asparagus